tomvalorsa/python-course/cheat_sheet.md

 ```

 ## Session 1 - Basics Part A
+__If Statements__
+'''py
+# if statment
+condition = True # condition is an expression that evaluates to True or False
+if (condition):
+	# execute the body of code.
+Indentation is important!

+# if else statment
+if (condition):
+	# execute this body of code
+else:
+	# execute this body of code

+# if elif else statment
+if (condition1):
+	# execute this body of code
+elif (condition2):
+	# execute this body of code
+elif (condition3):
+	# execute this body of code
+else:
+	# execute this body of code

+# you can have as many elif's as you like
+'''

 __For loops__
 ```py
 for  i in range(10): # loops over the set -> 0,1,2,...,9